pierrevouillamoz/collectives_reporting/README.md

 If you want to test the script please contact the chief of digital at CAF d'Annecy to get the datasets.

-## About the creation and registration to event
+## About the creation and registration of events

 There is two class of members : members and volunteers.
 The second can create event and all can register to.